darshita-kumar/SWE-Interview-Prep-Guide/Notes DSA/Sorting.md

 #### Points to remember
   - TC: O(nlogn), SC: O(1)
   - Choose a pivot.
 Find it's correct position in the array
-  - Place all elements smaller than pivot to it's left and all elements>pivot to its right.
+  - Place all elements<=pivot to it's left and all elements>pivot to its right.
   - Place pivot at correct position.
   - Recursively do the above now for the left half of the array (left of pivot) and right half (right of pivot)
   - Ref:https://takeuforward.org/data-structure/quick-sort-algorithm/